suneha09/suneha09/README.md

 ## 💼 About Me

 I’m a passionate and hardworking Computer Science student who believes in balancing logic with creativity.
-My goal is to secure a role in a top tech company while preparing for high-post government exams.
+My goal is to secure a role in a top tech company.

 I love designing smart, useful applications that make life easier and love exploring both technical and real-world problem-solving.